jettNash1/techStackDetector/README.md

 ---

-**Disclaimer**: This tool is intended for legitimate security testing and educational purposes only.
-Users are responsible for ensuring they have proper authorization before analyzing any websites or applications.
+**⚠️ IMPORTANT DISCLAIMER**: This tool provides comprehensive security analysis including specific attack vectors and exploitation techniques.
+It is intended **EXCLUSIVELY** for legitimate security testing, authorized penetration testing, and educational purposes.
+Users are fully responsible for ensuring they have explicit written authorization before analyzing any websites or applications and implementing any suggested attack techniques.
+The developer assumes no responsibility for misuse of this tool.
+Always follow responsible disclosure practices and applicable laws and regulations.